apache/flink/docs/libs/gelly_guide.md

 * <strong>Aggregators</strong>: Iteration aggregators can be registered using the `registerAggregator()` method.
 An iteration aggregator combines all aggregates globally once per superstep and makes them available in the next superstep.
 Registered aggregators can be accessed inside the user-defined `GatherFunction`, `SumFunction` and `ApplyFunction`.

 * <strong>Broadcast Variables</strong>: DataSets can be added as [Broadcast Variables]({{site.baseurl}}/apis/programming_guide.html#broadcast-variables) to the `GatherFunction`, `SumFunction` and `ApplyFunction`, using the methods `addBroadcastSetForGatherFunction()`, `addBroadcastSetForSumFunction()` and `addBroadcastSetForApplyFunction` methods, respectively.

+* <strong>Number of Vertices</strong>: Accessing the total number of vertices within the iteration.
+This property can be set using the `setOptNumVertices()` method.
+The number of vertices can then be accessed in the gather, sum and/or apply functions by using the `getNumberOfVertices()` method.
+If the option is not set in the configuration, this method will return -1.

+The following example illustrates the usage of the number of vertices option.

+{% highlight java %}

+Graph<Long, Double, Double> graph = ...

+// configure the iteration
+GSAConfiguration parameters = new GSAConfiguration();

+// set the number of vertices option to true parameters.setOptNumVertices(true);

+// run the gather-sum-apply iteration, also passing the configuration parameters Graph<Long, Long, Long> result = graph.runGatherSumApplyIteration(
+				new Gather(), new Sum(), new Apply(),
+			    maxIterations, parameters);

+// user-defined functions
+public static final class Gather {
+	...
+	// get the number of vertices
+	long numVertices = getNumberOfVertices();
+	...
+}

+public static final class Sum {
+	...
+    // get the number of vertices
+    long numVertices = getNumberOfVertices();
+    ...
+}

+public static final class Apply {
+	...
+    // get the number of vertices
+    long numVertices = getNumberOfVertices();
+    ...
+}

+{% endhighlight %}

 [Back to top](#top)